opencog/atomspace/README.md

 force any particular style.
-You can store data as ontologies, or as lambda expressions, or as prolog-like logical statements, or as syntactic (BNF-style) productions or as constraints or as RDF/OWL style schemas ... you can mix declarative and proceedural styles ... we don't care.
+You can store data as ontologies, or as lambda expressions, or as prolog-like logical statements, or as syntactic (BNF-style) productions or as constraints or as RDF/OWL style schemas ... you can mix declarative, procedural and functional styles ... we don't care.
 The AtomSpace is meant to allow general knowledge representation, in any format.

 That said: it means that the AtomSpace is different and unusual.
 It might be a bit outside of the comfort zone for most programmers.